fekir/safeintegral/README.md

 That's why this project provides functions to detect if in an operation will occur undefined behaviour and a safeintegral class.
-The ladder has implemented all arithmetic and binary operators, which will throw exceptions in the case an overflow would occur.
+The ladder has implemented all arithmetic and binary operators, which will throw exceptions in the case an overflow, undefined behaviour or implementation-defined behaviour would occur.

 A simple example of usage: